mgrzanka/Antivirus/README.md

 This program requires following external libraries: pyinotify, crontab, chardet

 # Configuration file
 You need to include json file with required settings.
 You can either create your own and declare its location while running the code with the -c or --config argument.
 If no -c argument is given, program uses the default path (settings.json file).
-In settings should look like this:
+Settings should look like this:
 - "Interpreter path": str,
 - "Quickscan time interval [minutes]": int,
 - "Reboot auto-start": bool,
 - "Folders to watch": list[str]

+# How to run
+Run the program by typing: sudo <interpreter path with required packages> ~/Antivirus/antivirus.py [-c <json file path>]

 # How does it work
 Here is how a typical run of the antivirus looks like: